Jaipur - The Pink City.

 Jaipur is the place to ensure you get the best of the best.

+never taken so many pictures of tractors!
 The Venice of India.

 Udaipur is home to several